voxel51/fiftyone/docs/source/user_guide/app.rst

 configured in the :ref:`App config <app-config>`.

 Shortcut keys are availble for almost every action.
-Clicking `?` icon or using the `?` outlines the available actions and mapping.
+Clicking `?` icon or using the `?` shortcut will display a list of available actions and their key mappings.

 .. _app-video-visualizer: